 Sec.
 7-13.
-Written Contracts Required.
-Except as otherwise provided in these Rules, all expenditures for Biddable Items exceeding \$10,000 which must be awarded through the competitive bid solicitation process pursuant to Board Rule 7-2, and expenditures for Non-biddable Items exceeding \$25,000 which are not required to be awarded through the competitive solicitation process pursuant to Board Rule 7-2, either individually or collectively for consecutive purchases from the same vendor/service provider of the same item or service by the same user department/school, and all other transactional matters requiring contracts, leases, licenses or intergovernmental agreements shall be evidenced by a written document approved as to legal form by the General Counsel and signed by the Board, or other officers as specified in Section 7-14 or 7-15 of these Rules, as applicable, and the other party.
+Written Contracts and Purchase Orders Required.

+a.
+Except as otherwise provided in these Rules, all expenditures for Biddable Items exceeding \$10,000 which must be awarded through the competitive bid solicitation process pursuant to Board Rule 7-2, and expenditures for Non-biddable Items exceeding \$25,000 which are not required to be awarded through the competitive solicitation process pursuant to Board Rule 7-2, either individually or collectively for consecutive purchases from the same vendor/service provider of the same item or service by the same authorized officer user department/school, and all other transactional matters requiring contracts, leases, licenses or intergovernmental agreements shall be evidenced by a written document approved as to legal form by the General Counsel and signed by the Board, the Chief Purchasing Officer or other officers as specified in Section 7-14 or 7-15 of these Rules, as applicable, and the other party.

-No goods or materials, apparatus, equipment, supplies, wares or merchandise may be received, nor may services, repairs, or work commence nor leaseholds be created, nor may payments be made regarding any of the foregoing prior to execution of a written document for same in accordance with Board Rule 7-14 or 7-15, as applicable
+No goods or materials, apparatus, equipment, supplies, wares or merchandise may be received, nor may services, repairs, or work commence nor leaseholds be created, nor may payments be made regarding any of the foregoing prior to execution of a written document for same in accordance with Board Rule 7-14 or 7-15, as applicable.

-Sec.
+- b.
+Except as otherwise provided in these Rules, all purchases for any Dollar amount require a Purchase Order obtained consistent with these Rules and applicable law.
+The Purchase Order must be issued prior to order or receipt of goods or services. - Sec.
 7-14.
 President and Secretary to Execute Contracts and Leases.
 Except as otherwise provided in these Rules, the President and Secretary of the Board of Education shall sign and execute all contracts duly authorized by order, resolution, or direction of the Board of Education and shall sign and execute leases of school property or property required for school purposes duly authorized by order, resolution, or direction of the Board of Education, and which have been approved as to legal form by the General Counsel.
 The President, with the approval of the Board, may designate one or more persons who shall have proxy authority to affix the signature of the President to such contracts or leases.
 In the absence of the Secretary, the Assistant Secretary shall sign such contracts or leases.
 The Board may, at its discretion, authorize and designate a signatory for leases and contracts under certain specified dollar amounts and for ancillary documents that serve to administer or effectuate a contract or lease.
 In the event the President abstains from a contract or lease matter, the Board-approved contract or lease may be executed by the Vice President.
 In the case of abstention by the President and the absence, disability or abstention of the Vice President, the Board-approved contract or lease may be executed by any member of the Board.
-When so signed, executed, and approved, such contracts and leases shall be deemed to be duly executed by the Board of Education.
+When so signed, executed, and approved, such contracts and leases shall be deemed to be duly executed by the Board of Education. - Sec.

-Sec.
 7-15.
 Delegation of Authority to Act.
-The Board hereby delegates the following specific authority to the following Officers or their respective designees with respect to making and executing certain agreements, which authority may be exercised without prior Board action or approval.
+In addition to the foregoing, the Board hereby delegates the following specific authority to the following Officers or their respective designees with respect to making and executing certain agreements, which authority may be exercised without prior Board action or approval.
 This authority includes the authority to approve payments and ratify agreements within the scope of the authority delegated in this section.

-All authority exercised by the Officers pursuant to this Rule shall be reported to the Board on a monthly basis.
+All authority exercised by the Officers pursuant to this

+Rule shall be reported to the Board on a monthly basis.